-For a rejoinder to this analysis, we turn to Parker and McQueeney, who aptly critique the shortcomings of this simplistic narrative.
+For a rejoinder to this analysis, we turn to Janis and McQueeney, who aptly critique the shortcomings of this simplistic narrative.
 First off, they complicate the reductive picture of decentralizers (LSC and Build) as a cohesive left opposition bloc, noting discrepancies in which “the decentralist coalition found itself sharply to the right of its opponents.”
 Merely reacting against organizational centralization, even if the national core is indeed firmly electoralist, will be not enough to counter reformism.
 More critically, they assert, we cannot put blind faith in basebuilding as a productive development in socialist strategy: “for all the pretenses of [basebuilding] being a meaningful strategy for the left, it has no real strategy. basebuilders do not lay out a path for taking power but focus on what is essentially community organizing because they are desperate to avoid the real ideological differences among them.”
 On its surface, this is a point well-made.
 It is true that, stripped of a political vision, basebuilding refers only to the tactic of expanding a movement’s support throughout a given population.
 Pursued as a strategic end in itself, basebuilding falls short, collapsing into a pseudo-spontaneism: just keep organizing the unorganized into new structures of power, and wait for the day these institutions will at some point acquire critical mass to challenge state power of their own accord.

-Parker and McQueeney justifiably highlight the tempting slide into movementism that can arise from elevating basebuilding to a strategic horizon, an error undoubtedly exhibited in Pierre and Simone’s analysis as well as numerous DSA manifestos declaring their fidelity to “mass action” or “mass mobilization.”
+Janis and McQueeney justifiably highlight the tempting slide into movementism that can arise from elevating basebuilding to a strategic horizon, an error undoubtedly exhibited in Pierre and Simone’s analysis as well as numerous DSA manifestos declaring their fidelity to “mass action” or “mass mobilization.”
 Rather than take seriously the real contradiction that basebuilding aspires to resolve, we lose this important political context.
-In search of lost political coherency, Parker and McQueeney instead fall back upon a tired slogan retrofitted with new theoretical packaging: even if it is presented here in contradistinction to brands of fetishized theoretical or organizational unity, a turn towards “programmatic unity” amounts to a return to the blind-alley sectarianism they simultaneously claim to transcend.
+In search of lost political coherency, Janis and McQueeney instead fall back upon a tired slogan retrofitted with new theoretical packaging: even if it is presented here in contradistinction to brands of fetishized theoretical or organizational unity, a turn towards “programmatic unity” amounts to a return to the blind-alley sectarianism they simultaneously claim to transcend.
 After all, who stands to deliver on this political program?
 Furthermore, who is even watching?
 Shared consensuses between Marxists around a “clear set of demands” have been formed before, trotted out by dozens of committed revolutionary groups over the decades – our revolutionary tradition bears no shortage of demands.
 We demand the world, but this road leaves us in the cold, shouting into the void.
 For a socialist intelligentsia largely cut off from the wider working class and lacking meaningful structures of counter-power, programmatic unity puts the cart before the horse.

 Circling like vultures over a carcass, we’re left feverishly vacillating between autopsies of our movement, coping with a mounting unease by reverting to old habits.
 On the one hand, a navel-gazing fascination with fragmentation, obsessed with numbering, naming, and cataloguing the factions which divide us, and on the other, a sentimental fetishization of socialist unity, that elusive mirage which might just finally materialize if we could only ever agree on where we want to go.
 Both analytical tendencies – each the other’s photographic negative – articulate mirror images of the same pervasive anxiety which currently haunts the socialist left.
 Experienced positively as fracture and fragmentation, or negatively as an absent, ineffable unity, this malaise ultimately derives from the persistent inability to adequately address a fundamental problem: the socialist movement remains a resolutely “middle-class” phenomenon, while the working class remains dishearteningly disorganized.
 Resolving this primary contradiction is of utmost importance and key to any strategy for class independence.